anupsam7/anupsam7/README.md

 - 👋 Hi, I’m @anupsam7
 - 👀 I’m interested in Data Analytics & Machine Learning.
 - 🌱 I’m currently learning Deep Learning, NLP and PySpark.
 Also improving on my SQL and Amazon Web Services (AWS) knowledge.
-- 📫 How to reach me anupsam7@gmail.com
+- 📫 How to reach me: anupsam7@gmail.com

 <!---
 anupsam7/anupsam7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.